How to contribute to GRASS GIS development

 If debugging is needed, then see our Debugging Wiki page.

-Code review
+Code submission and review

 - Make sure to follow best practices and coding standards during this process.